This article is intended for all those enthusiasts who want answers to the following questions:

 4. Wide Column store based NoSQL databases

-5. Graph based NoSQL databases
+5. Graph-based NoSQL databases

 6. FlockDB is one such example for this kind of NoSQL databases

 Data and in turn databases form the basic entities to the surge in data analysis and data analytics industries.
 It is always suggested to at least know the kinds of data available from various kinds of databases, as it provides a very good spectrum of data from various databases.
-We took a step ahead and also understood the NoSQL databases which is the recent trend and development in the database management realm.
+We took a step ahead and also understood the NoSQL databases which are the recent trend and development in the database management realm.

 Get Updates on Tech posts, Interview & Certification questions and training schedules